rc-bellergy/pxpi/home/pi/jpeg-stream/README.md

 In actual tests on a Raspberry PI 3, the sender.py script used under 20% CPU load.

 ## Save high-res. video at same time
-It streams the low-resolution video and saves a high-resolution video to file.
+It streams the low-resolution video and saves a high-resolution video to file.\
+Use this script to convert .h264 to mp4

+    /usr/bin/MP4Box -add test.h264 test.mp4
+    rm test.h264

 ---
 ## Hardware Requirements